National Service Act 1948: Differences from the previous act

 The act changed the age range from 18–41 to 17–21, and increased the period of service required from 6 to 18 months.
 As with previous acts, men who completed the service remained on the reserve list for the number of years in the age-range (four years) which started being counted from the moment they finished serving.
 However, men on the reserve list could only be called for periods of up to 20 days (previous acts allowed the period to be indefinite), and could not be called more than three times.

 The act also changed the trades considered essential services to the merchant navy, farming and coal mining (previously, essential services were coal mining, shipbuilding, engineering-related trades and—to a limited extent—medicine).
 Young men working in the essential services were exempted from National Service for a period of eight years.
 If they stopped working in these industries before this period of eight years ended (that is, before turning 25), they could be called up for National Service.
 Because of the political issues which would have arisen, there was also no recruitment of national servicemen from Northern Ireland.

 Korean War modifications of the act

-In October 1950, in response to the British involvement in the Korean War, the service period was extended to two years, although this was waived for those who had been admitted to but would otherwise be unable to commence university courses in autumn 1950.
+In October 1950, in response to British involvement in the Korean War, the service period was extended to two years by the National Service Act 1950 (14 Geo.
+6. c.
+30), although this was waived for those who had been admitted to but would otherwise be unable to commence university courses in autumn 1950.
 Thereby, only a very few actually undertook 18 months of national service.

 To compensate for those whose service was extended to two years, the reserve period was reduced by six months.